wildlyinaccurate/wildlyinaccurate.github.io/_posts/2018-08-22-web-performance-review-trademe.md

 {% responsive_image path: assets/trademe-preview-loading.png alt: "The loading screen for the new TradeMe website" %}

 This bothered me, because I know that the other TradeMe experiences are fast.
 Why should this new website be so slow?
-I wanted to dig deeper, so I've taken the opportunity to conduct a detailed performance teardown.<!--more-->
+I wanted to dig deeper, so I've taken the opportunity to conduct a detailed performance review.<!--more-->

 * Placeholder list item
 {:toc}